-Pistol Lake ranked fourth in importance in spring 2013.
-A group of nine Trumpeter Swans was observed on May 11, but the lake was otherwise unoccupied until the fourth week of May when small numbers of several species of diving and dabbling ducks and a flock of 36 scaup were observed.
-The lake ranked only eleventh in importance in the fall, primarily because of low overall numbers and density, but it was used regularly by several species of diving and dabbling ducks until the last two fall surveys, when no birds were present despite an abundance of open water.
+Pistol Lake ranked fourth in importance in spring 2013 and third in spring 2014.
+In 2013, a group of nine Trumpeter Swans was observed on May 11, but the lake was otherwise unoccupied until the fourth week of May when small numbers of several species of diving and dabbling ducks and a flock of 36 scaup were observed.
+The first use of Pistol Lake in 2014 occurred on May 5, when 7 species of dabbling and diving ducks were observed.
+During spring 2014, Pistol Lake was used by 17 species, including numerous dabbling and diving ducks, Trumpeter Swan, Common Loon and Mew Gull.
+The lake ranked only eleventh in importance in fall 2013, and fourteenth in fall 2014, primarily because of low overall waterbird numbers and density (Tables 5.1-8, 5.1-9 and 5.1-10); but it was used regularly by low numbers of several species of diving and dabbling ducks until early October each year, after which no birds were present despite available open water.
+Pistol Lake falls about 1.5 km outside the dam and camp facilities footprint.

-The southernmost Fog Lake (WB 059) ranked fifth in spring and third in fall 2013 (Table 5.1-6).
-Scaup were the most numerous species group in both seasons, but the lake was also used during both spring and fall by other diving ducks and dabbling ducks (Table 5.1-2).
-Grebes, swans and Common Loon used the lake during fall.
+The southernmost Fog Lake (WB 059) consistently ranked between third and sixth in importance during spring and fall 2013-2014 (Table 5.1-10).
+Scaup were the most numerous species in both seasons, but the lake also was used by other diving ducks and dabbling ducks; and in at least one season by Trumpeter Swan, Common Loon, Horned Grebe, Red-necked Grebe, and Herring Gull.
+WB 059 lies about 3.3 km outside the dam and camp facilities footprint.